nkwood/p25-common/README.md

 # p25-common

-common package for all my p25 stuff.
+common package for all the p25 dsp stuff.

 ## Configure (optional)
 Copy the file `example-p25.properties` to another file named `p25.properties`,